SQLAlchemy 2.0 Documentation

 :

-Users of Oracle Cloud should use this syntax and also configure the cloud wallet as shown in cx_Oracle documentation Connecting to Autononmous Databases.
+Users of Oracle Autonomous Database should use this syntax.
+If the database is configured for mutural TLS (“mTLS”), then you must also configure the cloud wallet as shown in cx_Oracle documentation Connecting to Autononmous Databases.

 SID Connections¶

-To use Oracle’s obsolete SID connection syntax, the SID can be passed in a “database name” portion of the URL as below:
+To use Oracle Database’s obsolete System Identifier connection syntax, the SID can be passed in a “database name” portion of the URL:

 Above, the DSN passed to cx_Oracle is created by cx_Oracle.makedsn()